cocos/cocos-docs/en/scripting/asset-bundle.md

 ![md5 cache](subpackage/bundle_md5.png)

 It is not necessary to provide an additional Hash value when loading the Asset Bundle, Creator will search for the corresponding Hash value in the `settings.js` and make adjustments automatically.<br>
-However, if you want to store the relevant version configuration information on the server and dynamically fetch the version information at startup for hot updates, you can manually specify a version Hash value and pass in the `loadBundle`, and the Asset Bundle will be built based on that incoming Hash value:
+However, if you want to store the relevant version configuration information on the server and dynamically fetch the version information at startup for hot updates, you can manually specify a version Hash value and pass in the `loadBundle`, and the Asset Bundle will be built based on the incoming Hash value:

 ```js
 cc.assetManager.loadBundle('01_graphics', {version: 'fbc07'}, function (err, bundle) {